The 3 biggest security threats to our election that no one is talking about

 Consequently, like a magician who tricks his audience using time-tested misdirection techniques, we, the electorate, are being overwhelmed with a broad spectrum of possible threats and distracted to the point that we are not paying close enough attention to the ones that are most likely to happen.

-As someone who has spent their career at the crossroads of information technology, cybersecurity, and government policy, the basic principles of triage are highly pertinent: you have to boil down the ocean of potential vulnerabilities to a subset of the most probable and important risks and then prioritize accordingly.
+As someone who has spent their career at the crossroads of information technology, cybersecurity, and government policy, the basic principles of triage are highly pertinent: You have to boil down the ocean of potential vulnerabilities to a subset of the most probable and important risks and then prioritize accordingly.

 So given the wide range of potential threats to free and fair elections, which ones pack more bite than bark?